 High blood pressure may be caused by stress, smoking, clogged arteries, calcium deficiency, fiber deficiency, a high fat diet, insulin resistance, poor sugar metabolism, thyroid imbalance, obesity, lack of exercise, too much salt and red meat in the diet (causing raised copper levels), excess alcohol consumption, kidney malfunction, and constipation.

 High blood pressure can benefit from a good diet and exercise.
 Add lots of fiber to the diet and reduce fat intake.
 Avoid artificial sweeteners and antihistamines.
-Lots of citrus juice is a must.
+Lots of citrus and other fruits are a must.
 Wheat germ, oatmeal, flax seed oil, buckwheat, strawberries, and green drinks should be consumed regularly.
 Eat smaller meals and reduce calories for best results.
 A small glass of wine every evening can also help.

 Chamomile or lemon balm tea at bedtime can lower blood pressure and give restful sleep.
 Other herbs that help lower blood pressure include heartsease, yarrow, hawthorn, dandelion, linden, and guelder rose.
 Yarrow and linden are considered heart tonics because they relax the blood vessels and improve blood flow.
 Hawthorn strengthens the heart muscle and relaxes the blood vessels.
 Linden relaxes and heals blood vessels especially when combined with hawthorn or ginkgo biloba.
 Guelder rose can be combined with hawthorn and valerian to relax the whole vascular system.